-An option gives the buyer the right but not the obligation to buy or sell a specified of an underlying asset at a pre-agreed price, on or before -specified future date or between two specified dates.
+An option gives the buyer the right but not the obligation to buy or sell a specified underlying asset at a pre-agreed price, on or before a pre-specified future date or between two specified dates.
 The seller, in exchange for the payment of a , grants the option to the buyer.

-When options are traded on an t hey will be in sizes and terms.
-When investors want to trade outside of these terms they can do so in the market where the contract is · A is the buyer and owner of an o ption.
+When options are traded on an they will be in investors want to trade outside of these terms they can do so market where the contract is .

+A is the buyer and owner of an option.

 A is the seller of an option.

-The seller of an option, in exchange for the payment of a , grants the option to the buyer.
+The seller of an option, in exchange for the payment of a